Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Market Penetration of APPGs ( RQ2 )

 We report a market penetration analysis to highlight the extent to which APPGs are used and to provide insights about why some APPGs are more popular.
 Specifically, we employ two methods to detect whether a privacy policy could be created by one of these APPGs: fingerprint keyword searching and document similarity comparison.

 \textbf{Fingerprint Keyword Searching (FKS)}.
-As shown in Table~\ref{tab_characterization}, APPGs provide different publishing features, including providing a direct link as a permanent website host, or an editable HTML document.
-We observe that to better advertise themselves, APPGs will normally embed their company names into the generated privacy policy website address or the editable HTML document, so we construct the fingerprint keyword set based on this feature.
-In order to cultivate our fingerprint keyword set, we manually inspected these APPGs and the generated privacy policy collection.
-For every candidate fingerprint keyword, we manually verify the validity of the generated privacy policy collection.
-Specifically, if a candidate fingerprint keyword can be found in all three ground-truth privacy policies generated for synthetic apps, we append it to the fingerprint keyword set.
-Then we employ the collected set to perform fingerprint keyword searching in the crawled privacy policy collection.
+APPGs offer various publishing features, including the provision of a direct link as a permanent website host or an editable HTML document.
+We observe that to better advertise themselves, APPGs typically embed their company names into the URLs of the generated privacy policy websites or the editable HTML document.
+Consequently, we construct the fingerprint keyword set grounded in this feature.
+To cultivate this set, we manually inspected these APPGs and the collection of generated privacy policies.
+To mitigate the likelihood of false positives, we verified the authenticity of all keywords individually.
+Specifically, we incorporated a candidate fingerprint keyword into the set only if it appeared consistently across all three ground-truth privacy policies crafted for synthetic apps.
+All keywords are deliberately sensitive to case and format.
+The full keyword list is available at~\cite{our_repo}.

+Then, the collected keyword set is employed to perform FKS in the crawled privacy policy collection.
 For each privacy policy in our collection, if we find a match in either its website link or its document context with one of the fingerprint keywords, the policy is considered to be generated by the corresponding APPG.
+For example, during the examination of policy website URLs, we use the keyword ``iubenda.com'' to search URLs like "www.iubenda.com/123abc..." for APPG \#1 \textit{Iubenda}.
+Similarly, while scrutinizing policy HTML documents, identifiable phrases like "iubenda hosts this content" were utilized as markers

 \textbf{Document Similarity Comparison (DSC)}.
 As we mention in Section~\ref{sec_characterization}, some APPGs allow users to customize the content to some extent, and APPG users may also further adapt or polish the initial generated privacy policy in editable HTML format before publishing.
-Consequently, the fingerprint keywords, even sentence-level segments, are not necessarily included in a generated app privacy policy sometimes, and the searching-based method does not work anymore.
+Consequently, the fingerprint keywords, even sentence-level segments, are not necessarily included in a generated app privacy policy sometimes, and so the searching-based method may not work in those cases.
 To tackle this problem, we design a semantic-based method with better robustness, called document similarity comparison.